wootfish/eli.sohl.com/drafts/mesh-network-idea-sketch.md

 * What sort of criteria should we adhere to with regard to setting Bloom filter parameters?

 * How can we model the routing system's bandwidth overhead?
-It appears to meet the requirement of being $$\mathcal{O}(1)$$ with regard to network size, and it seems intuitively likely that bandwidth would decrease as the network's average path length decreases[^6], but how can we formalize these intuitions?
+It appears to meet the requirement of being $$\mathcal{O}(1)$$ with regard to network size, and it seems intuitively likely that bandwidth would decrease as the network's average path length decreases[^7], but how can we formalize these intuitions?

-[^6]: My reasoning here is that in networks where many addresses can be reached with a small number of hops, peers are likely to be sending fewer total filters since they will reach their saturation cutoff more quickly.
+[^7]: My reasoning here is that in networks where many addresses can be reached with a small number of hops, peers are likely to be sending fewer total filters since they will reach their saturation cutoff more quickly.

 * How much of this traffic can be encrypted?

 * How much would the network benefit from adding "shortcuts" (e.g. long-distance high-bandwidth radio links between distant endpoints, or nodes which also have internet connections and use these to knit physically distant regions of the mesh together)?
+Intuitively it seems like past a certain size these would be key to scaling well.
+How can this intuition be formalized?

 * How should we manage public identities on the network?
 Should identities be long-lived or per-session?

 * How well does this algorithm handle peer churn?
 How fast should the update intervals for broadcasting Bloom filter changes be?
 Should they scale dynamically?

+* It would be trivial to extend this routing algorithm to include a distributed hash table construct resembling Kademlia or Theseus DHT.
+Would this be a good idea?

 As you can see, there's a lot more work to be done here to fill this idea out and get anything even resembling a full specification.
 That said, this routing construct feels very powerful, and I wonder if something useful could come of it.